 Period Ended

-January 31, 2023 January 31, 2022
+July 31, 2023 July 31, 2022

-Research and development \$ 6,277 \$ -
+Research and development \$ 45,423 \$ -

-Research and development expenses mostly relate to fees paid to a Quebec-based industrial company, Electrochem Technologies & Materials Inc. (Electrochem).
+Research and development expenses relate to fees paid to a Quebec-based industrial company, Electrochem Technologies & Materials Inc. (Electrochem).
 In February 2017, the Company entered into an agreement with Electrochem to collaborate on metallurgical and electrochemical technologies to produce vanadium electrolyte ("VE") directly from Vanadiferous Titaniferous Magnetite concentrate.
 The Company has 100% ownership interest in the new intellectual property developed.
+2023, the Company engaged Sherbrooke University to research and develop a similar metallurgical process.
+In addition, the Company also expends certain research costs on its own.

-Notes to Condensed Interim Consolidated Financial Statements For the Three Months Ended January 31, 2023 and 2022 (Unaudited - Expressed in Canadian Dollars)
+Notes to Condensed Interim Consolidated Financial Statements For the Nine Months Ended July 31, 2023 and 2022 (Unaudited - Expressed in Canadian Dollars)